loeiten/CS344/quizes/unit_2_solutions.md

 - It serialized the access to memory, so it will be slower than non-atomic
 - Still no ordering constraints using atomics
 - Remember that floating-point arithmetic is non-associative
+- Number `1` is faster than number `2` as it touches less memory, but produces the wrong answer due to contention
+- Number `3` is faster than number `4` for the same reason